portworx/katacoda-scenarios/px-proxy-volumes/finish.md

-Click on "Complete and continue" to proceed to the next lecture.
+Click on "Complete and continue" to proceed.